Newms226/project_creator/design/agile/sprint_backlog.rst

 Sprint 3 - Git & writing to files
 ==================================

-[] research into python & git!
+[x] research into python & git!
-    [] strategy for knowing what is/isn't going to the repo [] .gitignore creation
+    [x] strategy for knowing what is/isn't going to the repo [x] .gitignore creation
+[] deal with nested git ignores
 [] define auto-branches
 [] create separate git repo to sync to (back up)
 [] import a specific .gitignore template